Väike-Paala 1-507, 11415 Tallinn, Estonia

 Anyone who performs any work on a registered construction site must have a unified chip card and must register their time on-site (“IN-OUT”).

-The only exception is transport workers who deliver materials to the construction site but do not participate in the work on the site themselves.
+The only exception is transport workers who deliver materials to the construction site but do not participate in on-site work.

-The system developers are planning to allow registration via a mobile application, but this feature is still in the status of a potential option.
+System developers are planning to allow registration via a mobile application, yet this feature is still only a potential option.

 Essence of the Registration System